 Another option to perform wrist isometrics are with using a tennis ball as shown in the second figure.

 Wrist Isometrics: Deviation

 The figure below explains how to perform isometrics of wrist radial deviation.
 Your forearm in a neutral position as shown in the picture below.
 In this position, you are trying to lift your wrist upwards, in the direction of the chest.
 At the same, your other hand is preventing/resisting that movement by applying force exactly opposite to that movement.
 The red arrow demonstrates the direction of force applied by the other hand to prevent the wrist from performing the actual movement.

 Wrist Strengthening Exercises:

-Few figures below demonstrates some wrist and fingers strengthening exercises. you can use dumbbells, wristbands, therapuddies etc to strengthen the muscles.
+Few figures below demonstrate some wrist and fingers strengthening exercises. you can use dumbbells, wristbands, therapy puddies etc to strengthen the muscles.

-These few pictures demonstrates some wrist strengthening exercises.
+These few pictures demonstrate some wrist strengthening exercises.

 Finger Strengthening Exercises: